veqtor/teletype/README.md

 - `module`: `main.c` and additional code for the Eurorack module (e.g. IO and UI)
 - `tests`: algorithm tests
 - `simulator`: a (very) simple teletype command parser and simulator
+- `docs`: files used to generate the teletype manual

 ## Building